ajmeese7/spambot/README.md

 ```

 Your prefix can be anything you want, but I tend to use the `/` because you're unlikely to ever use it on accident.
+If you don't plan to use more than one account, be sure to remove the second string!

 ## Getting your login token